 - Certain residential properties purchased in 2013.

-- Properties constructed and owned by a builder or developer that remain unsold and have not yet been used as a residence.
+- Residential properties constructed and owned by a builder or developer that remain unsold.

 - Registered Nursing Homes.